marcinch2004/krofka.github.io/_posts/2016-02-08-writing_tool.markdown

 website: skriveverktoy.app.fagbokforlaget.no/#/ordriket/
 ---
 {:.overlay__content}
-Another website which is a tool for students, this time it helps improving students writing skills giving them examples and guildline through the process of different form expresions.
-My main taks here was to build a design which seaparates in a clear way student's working space from complex and extended panels with toolbar, navigation, tips and examples.
+Another website which is a tool for students, this time helping them improve their writing skills, providing useful examples and offering guidance through the process of learning different grammatical forms.
+My main task here was to create a design that separates in a clear way the student's working space from the toolbar containing a set of navigation tools, tips and examples.